027 366 3067 office@civiliq.co.nz

 Concrete works:

 We support concrete structures and slabs with attention to joints, falls and durability.
-Plans and schedules clarify dimensions, reinforcement and finishes so contractors can price and deliver efficiently.
+This includes in-situ concrete walls and stairs, where formwork, pour sequence and reinforcement detailing are coordinated to suit the site and programme.

 Interfaces with drainage and services are called out early, and we align with any standards or specific project requirements.
 The aim is a finish that performs well and stands up to use over time.